jasminyum/Fitcore-SMPS-Designer/assets/js/functions/README.md

 This notice applies only to the contents of the `functions/` directory (magnetic core, core shape, bobbin, wire, and semiconductor data used by FitCore).
-It does **not** apply to the FitCore source code, which is licensed separately under Apache License 2.0 (see the `LICENSE` file at the repository root).
+It does **not** apply to the FitCore source code, which is licensed separately under the GNU Affero General Public License v3.0 (AGPL-3.0) (see the `LICENSE` file at the repository root).

-## Why this data is not covered by the Apache 2.0 license
+## Why this data is not covered by the AGPL-3.0 license

 The data in this directory is not original work authored by the FitCore project.
 It has been compiled and derived from: